Special Educational Needs and Inclusion Policy September 2019

 Where, despite having taken relevant and purposeful action to identify, assess and meet the SEN of a pupil, the pupil has not made expected progress, then school or parents will consider requesting an Education, Health and Care assessment.
-School will provide the local authority with evidence of the action taken as part of SEN support.
+School will provide the local authority with evidence of the action taken as part of SEND support.

 Further details on provision for pupils with SEN can be found in the SEN information document.

 This report can be found on the school website and within the school brochure.
 It outlines the provision St Charles’ makes for all pupils with SEN and within the four broad areas of need – communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.

 Transition is carefully planned.
 In order to ensure successful transition both within school and from setting/school to setting/school.
 Parents/carers will be fully involved in the planning for the transfer to the new setting.
 Key information about SEN provision will be shared with the next school /setting through the review process.

 See Transition Policy

 This guide, and the Annual SEN Report, can be found on the school website.
 These outline the provision normally available for pupils with SEN as well as provision within the four broad areas of need – communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.
 The Annual SEN Report includes an evaluation of the impact of the above provision on outcomes for pupils with SEN.